-Andrews Kurth LLP, our counsel, will issue an opinion for us about the legality of the common units and debt securities and the material federal income tax considerations regarding the common units.
+Sidley Austin LLP, our counsel, will issue an opinion for us about the legality of the common units and debt securities.
+Latham & Watkins LLP will issue an opinion concerning the material federal income tax considerations regarding the common units.
 Any underwriter will be advised about other issues relating to any offering by their own legal counsel.